6 Personal Statement Points You Need To Remove

 #6 Scholarships and funding applications

 We understand that funding your master’s is not an easy thing to find, especially if you’re looking at a top-tier university or course, or if you’re an international student.
-However, the university themselves are a common source of scholarships or bursaries.
+However, the universities themselves are a common source of scholarships or bursaries.
 You can find all the information on their website, and you can very well email to discuss options or clarifications.

 However, your personal statement is not the place to request funding.
 It is no secret the funding stage is an important problem for prospective students, but you do not want the admission committee to think you applied just for their scholarship opportunities.